Art in the Park Artist Information

 About Nicky:

+Nicky Cook (he/him) is an Emmy-award winning producer, writer and arts worker.
+His work focuses on storytelling, independent film and public art.
 Previously, Nicky has served as Associate Producer at POV, the longest-running documentary showcase on PBS, where he produced four seasons of film programming for public television.
 He is currently on the Programs team at the Regional Arts and Culture Council (RACC) where he helps administer artist grants and artmaking opportunities.

 Nicky has participated on pitch forums, panels and marketplaces worldwide, including Sheffield DocFest, San Sebastian Film Festival and AIDC.
-This is his second year as curator for the Lake Oswego Festival of the Arts' "Art in the Park" booth show.
+This is his final year as curator for the Lake Oswego Festival of the Arts' "Art in the Park" booth show.

 ART IN THE PARK DATES AND HOURS

-● Friday, June 20, 9:00am – 9:00pm
+● Friday, June 26, 9:00am – 8:00pm

-● Saturday, June 21, 9:00am – 9:00pm
+● Saturday, June 27, 9:00am – 8:00pm

-● Sunday, June 22, 9:00am – 5:00pm
+● Sunday, June 28, 9:00am – 5:00pm

 Artists may leave for the day at 6pm, but many people do come to the park at night for the music!